Why We Shouldn’t View Our Hobby of Photography as a Competition

 That said, I won’t let the disappointment get to me, because I know my hobby of photography isn’t a competition.
 Photography is all about what makes me happy.

 At the end of the day, if there is any element of competition in photography, it’s the one against ourselves.
-We should be competing with the yesteryear’s ourselves to improve and take better photos.
+We should be competing with our past selves to improve and take better photos.
 And, we will know when we have improved.
 We don’t need to count the number of “Likes” in order to validate our own growth as photographers.

 P.S.
-This post was published on PetaPixel as a guest post.
+This post was published on PetaPixel as a guest post in 2021.

 NEVER MISS A POST